A Step-by-Step Guide to a Conversion Rate Optimization (CRO) Audit

 Understand Your Funnel Stages

 First things first, outline the critical stages of your conversion funnel.
-These stages include:
+These stages might include:

 1. Awareness: Users land on your homepage or a landing page.